vinaya-class/vinaya-class.github.io/src/12-food-2.md

 A 'group meal' here means four or more bhikkhus, specifically named in the invitation, out of the entire community.

-There is no offence if the invitation is for 'x number of bhikkhus', leaving the selection to the community.
+There is no offense if the invitation is for 'x number of bhikkhus', leaving the selection to the community.

 ## Pc 33, Meal before invitation